Zorgbijjou/zorginzage-homemonitoring/README.md

 # Access Policy
 One aspect of a Nuts Application involves describing authorizations to certain resources.
 Authorizations are described in an access policy.
 It is the responsibility of the Sending System to adhere to the policy when resources are being requested.

+<<Separate access policy for
+resources that support the workflow patterns (e.g. Task, ServiceRequest) and resources that represent the composition of the care network on the one hand (e.g. CarePlan, CarePlan), and resources that represent the medical record itself (e.g. Observation, Condition, Procedure?, EpisodeOfCare?)

 This Nuts Application involves three different access policies:
 - homemonitoring-placer